elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/abstract-factory-pattern.md

 ---

-### In what pattern category does the Abstract factory pattern belong too?
+### The Abstract Factory pattern belongs to which pattern family?

 <details>
   <summary>